runely/jslogic-homey/README.md

 - 0.0.6
     - Added condition 'Random (true|false)'
+    - Added global tag 'Formatted date' to hold the date formatted from action 'Get formatted date'
+    - Added action 'Get formatted date' where yoy can choose day by number and what format to get in.
+This will set the result in the global tag 'Formatted date'
 - 0.0.5
     - Cleanup
     - Bugfix: Norwegian title on trigger 'Is value length less than' fixed to correct wording